dulsi/gamerzilla.net/README.md

 Other Linux distributions should be largely the same as Fedora.
 The package manager may be different and dotnet may or may not be packaged.

-## What if you want you don't want it to be the web root?
+## What if you want you don't want it to be in /trophy and /api?

 We have not tested this yet.
-It should be as simple as updating src/AppSettings.ts to have the additional path before /api and modifying the /etc/http/conf.d/gamerzilla.conf rule.
+For /api, it should be as simple as updating src/AppSettings.ts to have the additional path before /api and modifying the /etc/http/conf.d/gamerzilla.conf rule.

+For /trophy, you need to modify the basename in src/App.tsx.

 ## Development setup